sagivo/node-coffeescript-express-mongoose-rest-api/README.md

 to install:

+0. make sure you have node.js and coffeescript install
 1. add your mongodb URI under `config/environment.coffee`
 2. run `npm install`
 3. run `npm start`
-4. go dring some beer
+4. go drink some beer